pymmcore-plus/pymmcore-gui/README.md

 running entirely in Python (via Qt for the GUI) instead of Java, and facilitating Python devices and image-processing and analysis routines.
-The interface should be familiar to Micro-Manager users, but more flexible, modern, and user-extensible, benefitting from the Python ecosystem.
+The interface should be familiar to Micro-Manager users, but more flexible, modern, and user-extensible, benefiting from the Python ecosystem.

 All of these components are designed to work together, but can also be used independently.